Canine Demodicosis

 Signs

-Common signs of demodicosis:
+Common signs of demodicosis include:

 - Hair loss (often in circular patterns)